cncf/tag-security/governance/paper-process.md

 topic, or they draft content in the form of completed paragraphs.
 If leveraging draft content, placing this content in quotes helps other reviewers know it is 'near-complete' and can review it as a wholistic section.
+#### Opinions

+There may be situations where multiple differing views on the subject matter or controls implementation are expressed.
+If these cannot be collaboratively resolved it is the duty of the authors to capture the different views and leave the decision up to the reader.

+#### References

+It is important that any references used to generate paper content be cited appropriate through footnotes and a references section as appropriate.
+This ensures the reader may not only dig deep into a specific reference area but also provides source content and is a matter of good practice.
 ### Collaborative review

 Contributors now review all content roughed-in and transition raw content into